Look What They Made Her Do: Taylor Swift To Re-Record Her Catalog

 Interviewer Robin Roberts pointed out that Lover has sold almost a million copies in pre-sale, which means that it is very likely to go platinum upon release.
 Swift added, "One thing that's really special to me is that it's the first one that I will own."
 (The audience erupted into loud, extended cheers at her answer.)

 Roberts followed up by asking Swift about her plans to re-record her earlier material.
 Taylor answered, "Yeah, and it's something that I'm very excited about doing, because my contract says that starting November 2020 — so, next year — I can record albums 1 through 5 all over again — I'm very excited about it. ...
 I think artists deserve to own their work.
 I just feel very passionately about that."
+(The fate of 2017's Reputation --her sixth project released on her former label — is unclear at this point.)

 Swift's announcement comes nearly two months after her former label home, Big Machine, was sold to Ithaca Holdings, an umbrella company owned by impresario Scooter Braun.
 (Braun's own management roster includes Justin Bieber and Ariana Grande.)
-Speculation about Swift's plans to re-record that material was sparked by Kelly Clarkson, who tweeted the idea at Swift on July 13.
+Public speculation about Swift's plans to re-record that material was sparked by Kelly Clarkson, who tweeted the idea at Swift on July 13.

 @taylorswift13 just a thought, U should go in & re-record all the songs that U don’t own the masters on exactly how U did them but put brand new art & some kind of incentive so fans will no longer buy the old versions.
 I’d buy all of the new versions just to prove a point 💁🏼♀️— Kelly Clarkson (@kellyclarkson) July 13, 2019